AshishKadyan/feedback-email/README.md

 **Bash Script Arguments** - Bash script will expect 5 arguments for following listed command
    * Action - Supported actions are - `create` and `update`.
 Details are in next section.
-   * Environment Group - Environments (and their corresponding config files) are be organized into groups, e.g. 'central', 'elt' etc. Supported value - `central`
+   * Environment Group - Environments (and their corresponding config files) are be organized into groups, e.g. 'asgard', 'cup' etc.
    * Environment - For each environment group, there can be multiple environments (one config file per environment).
-Supported values - `dev`, `qa`, `rel`, `prod1`.
+Supported values - `thor`, `qa`, `rel`, `prod1`, `hfx`.
    * IAM Profile (Optional) - If multiple profiles are configured on a system, we can pass the name of aws profile to be used to execute the script
    * Github Oauth Token (Optional) - GitHub personal access token for this application.
 See [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) for how to create the token - CodePipeline needs just the repo scope permissions.
 Other option is to pass a random string and authenticate by console by editing the pipeline